Kmer-File-Format/kff-rust-api/Readme.md

 ## Write a file

 ### Open/close a file
-Creating a kff file requires to create a header.
+Creating a kff file requires creating a header.
 The header first contains the kff file version (minor and major).
 You then have to fill in if the kmers are unique and/or canonical.
-Then you have to write the encoding that you use.
+Then you have to write the encoding you are using.
-If you want, you can finish the header by adding some metadata (as a vector of bytes).
+Optionally, you can add some data in a vector of bytes.

 ```rust
 const ENCODING: u8 = 0b00011011; // A C T G, 2 bits per letter